baraiyaraj/CMPE273/README.md

 Implement a key-value store gRPC service using RocksDB on Docker.

 ### Assignment 1
-Dynamic Python invoker REST service.
+Dynamic Python invoker REST service using flask.

 ### Assignment 2
 Implement real-time replication from master node into slave node using gRPC and Rocksdb.